Councils join forces to tackle fuel poverty in Leicestershire

 Published on Thursday, November 1, 2018

-PEOPLE living in Leicester and Leicestershire will soon be able to buy green energy from a not-for-profit company that aims to provide some of the cheapest gas and electricity on the market.
+PEOPLE living in Leicester and Leicestershire will soon be able to buy green energy from a not-for-profit provider that aims to supply some of the cheapest gas and electricity on the market.

 Set up by the city and county councils, Fosse Energy aims to tackle fuel poverty by offering competitively priced energy to domestic customers and by encouraging people to switch from other suppliers’ inflated tariffs.